albertoperdomo2/llm-d-bench/README.md

-# LLM Distributed Benchmark (llm-d-bench)
+# llm-d-bench

-Helm chart for benchmarking LLM inference endpoints on OpenShift using GuideLLM.
+Helm chart for benchmarking `llm-d` inference endpoints on OpenShift using GuideLLM.

 ## Quick Start